shun-yo/Spaniel/README.md

 Dependencies
 ------------
-I modified the source code of [PANDA](https://github.com/panda-re/panda) by inserting rr callback functions to handle received and/or sent packets in e1000 network driver.
+I modified the source code of [PANDA](https://github.com/panda-re/panda) by inserting rr callback functions to handle received and/or sent packets in e1000 network device.

 Use case
 -------